MimBinFikret/MimBinFikret/README.md

 ## Software Developer | Technology Enthusiast

-I am a passionate software developer with a strong background in Software Engineering and Computer Engineering and Instructional Technologies.
-I graduated from Istanbul University with a bachelor's degree and have a diverse educational background in various fields.
+I am a passionate software developer with a strong background in Software Engineering and Computer Engineering.
 I am currently working at Evodice Project as a software developer, specializing in analysis and software development.

 ### Expertise and Interests

 My areas of expertise and interest revolve around cutting-edge technologies and innovative solutions.
 I have a strong command in the following areas:

 - Console Applications
+- Natural Language Processing
 - Time Operations
 - Web Applications
-- User Interface
-- Natural Language Processing
 - Artificial Intelligence
 - Bot Development
-- Embedded Systems

 ### Learning | Using 🧠